 Program: B.A., Journalism

-The Broadcast option (radio/television) provides students with training comparable to an entry-level professional position in news by teaching them to write, edit, report, produce and anchor for campus-based news operations covering the San Fernando Valley and greater Los Angeles, including television newscasts: Matador News; On Point, a multimedia public affairs program; Valley View News; and radio news and features programming at KCSN News.
+The Broadcast option provides students with training comparable to an entry-level professional position in news and digital media by teaching them to write, edit, report, produce and anchor for campus-based news operations covering the San Fernando Valley of Los Angeles and beyond.
+Operations include television and digital newscasts, such as Matador News, On Point (multimedia public affairs program) and Valley View News, plus radio news and features programming on KCSN News, airing on LatinAlt HD3.

 1. Required Core Courses (30 units)